Estimating relapse time distribution from longitudinal biomarker trajectories using iterative regression and continuous time Markov processes: Introduction

 Statistical estimation for the hazard rate of PDMPs has been studied in the literature, but remains a challenging task in practice. \citet{azais_statistical_2018} gives a general overview of recent methods for statistical parameter estimation in PDMPs based on a wide range of application examples, in both parametric and non-parametric frameworks.
-Examples of non parametric methods to estimate the jump mechanism under different settings and assumptions can be found in, \citet{krell_statistical_2016}, \citet{azais_nonparametric_2014} or \citet{krell_nonparametric_2021} for instance.
+Examples of non parametric methods to estimate the jump intensity under different settings and assumptions can be found in, \citet{krell_statistical_2016}, \citet{azais_nonparametric_2014} or \citet{krell_nonparametric_2021} for instance.
 In all papers, a single trajectory of the process is fully observed in long time.
-To the best of our knowledge, there exists no method to estimate the hazard rate of a PDMP with hidden jump times.
+To the best of our knowledge, there exists no method to estimate the hazard rate of a PDMP with hidden jump times\amelie{, discrete noisy observations or censoring (see \citet{azais2025asymptotic} for a recent survey)}.

-We will present a new approach to estimate remission and relapse times of individuals, as well as the distribution of relapse time in a cohort of patients.
+We will present a new approach to estimate \amelie{remission and relapse dates together with the censorship indicator} of individuals, as well as the distribution of relapse time in a cohort of patients.
 It is based on two-sided iterative regression and survival analysis.

 The remainder of the paper is organized as follows.
 Section~\ref{sec:data} introduces the data of interest and the statistical problem.
 In Section~\ref{sec:method}, we define PDMPs and present our proposed framework for relapse time estimation.
 We conduct a simulation study to evaluate the performance of our method in Section~\ref{sec:simulation}, where we also compare with different existing approaches.
 The results obtained from applying our estimation method to the real data are presented in Section~\ref{sec:MM}.
 We conclude with a discussion.